cysouw/diathesis/text/c06_prepositions.md

 Der König wartet auf seinem alten Thron auf seinen neuen Thron.
 :::

-There are fifteen diatheses that seem prominent enough to be given a German name.
+There are fifteen diatheses, as described in this chapter, that seem prominent enough to be given a German name.
 I propose the following names for these:

 - ~~(ADJ › SBJ › Ø) Instrumentsubjektiv~~ (see [@sec:prepositions-intransitive-preposition-anticausative] ff.)
 - ~~(PBJ › SBJ › Ø) Kreationsubjektiv~~ (see [@sec:prepositions-fabricative-accusative] ff.)